...

 • Anticonvulsants: Anticonvulsant medications may be used to manage symptoms such as seizures when someone withdraws from cocaine.

-• Dopamine Agonists: Dopamine agonists may be used to manage symptoms such as fatigue and anhedonia (lack of pleasure) during cocaine withdrawal.
+• Dopamine Agonists: Dopamine agonists can help manage symptoms like fatigue and lack of pleasure during cocaine withdrawal.
 These medications work by increasing dopamine activity in the brain.

-These medications should only be used as part of a comprehensive treatment plan for cocaine addiction, which may also include therapy, support groups, and other interventions.
-Additionally, only licensed staff members working in an inpatient setting should prescribe, administer, and control the medications used for cocaine detox.
+These medications should only be used as part of a complete treatment plan for cocaine addiction.
+This plan may also include therapy, support groups, and other help.
+Only licensed staff members in an inpatient setting should prescribe, give, and manage the medications for cocaine detox.

 Post-Detox Treatments

 These programs are to ensure lifelong recovery.
 Cocaine detox is setting the base for it, but it is not enough on its own.
-Prolonged care, which includes psychotherapeutic work, skills development, rehab coaching, and continuous support, is an approach that ensures you stay clean and live to your full potential.
+Long-term care includes therapy, skill building, rehab coaching, and ongoing support.
+This approach helps you stay clean and reach your full potential.

 Get Help.
 Get Better.
 Get Your Life Back.